rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 is a subsection to all open presequent sections.

 That is, because all presequent sections remain to be open for as long as a subsection is open.
-Which is, because the default definitions do not include the characteristic to close a presequent section.
+Which is, because no parent container of a subsection is an ancestor of a parent section's parent container.
 Consequently, a subsequent section always is a subsection to all open presequent sections.

-Note that the intention behind this statement is to switch one's perspective away from a pair of sections towards a subsequent section with regards to multiple open sections which all are presequent to it.
+Note that the intention behind this statement is to switch one's perspective away from a pair of sections towards a subsequent section with regards to all open presequent sections.

 **CLARIFICATION**
 Any sectioning node always declares a new subsection.